Incurin® Questions and Answers

 What is the onset of action for Incurin?

-This is therefore the minimum trial period recommended to assess initial response in dogs slow to show signs of USMI improvement.
+Thus, although dose changes can be made safely prior to this, 4-6 weeks is therefore the minimum trial period recommended to assess initial response to Incurin in dogs slow to show signs of improvement of USMI.

 -